 The focus of the automated assistant search results patent is on improving search results from automated assistants for searchers.

-One approach may enable a user to provide textual input to navigate the search results within spoken dialog, and handle the interface constraints associated with using the authomated assistant.
+One approach may enable a user to provide textual input to navigate the search results within the spoken dialog and handle the interface constraints associated with using the automated assistant.